metaladmiral/Foodee/README.md

 ### How to contribute and what features are yet to be built?

 If you want to contribute or have any cool idea regarding this project you can start a new discussion.
+You can refer to the issues tab as well.
 Mobile App, DB with recipe name for more Indian States and eventually more countries are required.
-Read the [future vision]() for more details.
+Read the [future vision](#what-is-the-future-vision-of-the-project) for more details.

 ### How to test the API?